Marriage

 How to Change Name after Marriage in the Philippines

-First off, make sure you have a copy of your marriage certificate from PSA (Philippine Statistics Authority) or formerly known as NSO (National Statistics Office).
+• Ensure you have a copy of your marriage certificate from the PSA (Philippine Statistics Authority), formerly NSO (National Statistics Office).

 Get at least 5-6 copies of your marriage certificate to avoid argument with the spouse. 😅

-I'd like to clarify that I'm currently based in Bacolod and though requirements listed here may be the same nationwide, the processes (like which window, building, etc.) may differ.
+I'm currently based in Bacolod.
+Though the requirements listed here may be the same nationwide, the processes (like which window, building, etc.) may differ.

 • For Philhealth, we went to their main office (map below).
-They're also in Robinson's.
+They're also in Robinson's Mandalagan.

-• For PRC, SSS and PAG-IBIG, we went to Robinson's Bacolod 3/F. If you have the time, it's better to go to their main offices.
+• For PRC, SSS and PAG-IBIG, we went to Robinson's Bacolod 3/F. If you have the time, go to their main offices.
 The lines there may be shorter.

 PHILHEALTH